OOps717/Path-tracing-Monte-Carlo/README.md

 # Monte-Carlo path-tracing
 A project on implementation of path-tracing Monte Carlo method with GLSL using EasyCppOGL library.
 This project consists of 3 phases of implementation:
-* Illumination of objects in the scene without transparency or reflections
+* Illumination of objects in the scene without transparency or reflections (Path: ./tp/motecarlo.frag)
-* Illumination of objects in the scene with reflections
+* Illumination of objects in the scene with reflections (Path: ./tp/motecarlo_mat.frag)
-* Illumination of objects in the scene with reflections and transparency
+* Illumination of objects in the scene with reflections and transparency (Path: ./tp/motecarlo_mat_tr.frag)

 ## EasyCppOGL